-The directors are conscious of their ongoing obligation to balance the potential environmental impacts of operating a regional airport with the social and economic benefits an airport brings to the city and the region it serves.

-The Company continues to work hard to minimise the environmental impact of its operation at a local and global level and to reduce the impact of noise on the local environment and our carbon emissions on the wider environment.
-A holistic approach to sustainability is embraced, putting it at the heart of new investment decisions whether this is through large new projects or refurbishing existing properties to give both economic and environmental benefit for the longer term.
-Good environmental practices and performance are promoted across the airport community to reduce environmental risk at all levels.
-Examples of this include regular community forums and ongoing engagement with the public on all planning applications.
+The directors are conscious of their ongoing obligation to balance sustainable development with the potential environmental impacts of operating a regional airport.
+The objective is to maximise the social and economic benefits an airport brings to the city and the region it serves.
+At a local level, the Group is endeavoring to minimise the impact of noise pollution on the local community.
+Furthermore, with regards to the wider environment, the Group's focus is to reduce its carbon emissions year on year.
+The Group's commitment to sustainable development is up front and centre in the recently published Decarbonisation Plan (Carbon Conscious Airport) putting it at the heart of the Group's ongoing investment decisions, whether this is through large new projects or refurbishing existing properties to give both economic and environmental benefit.
+Good environmental practices and performance are promoted by the Group across the airport community to reduce environmental risk at all levels.

+STRATEGIC REPORT (continued) FOR THE YEAR ENDED 31 MARCH 2023

+ENVIRONMENT AND THE COMMUNITY (continued)